HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 The Data Browser (available via the Data Portal 'Explore' section) is an application that provides a faceted search capability allowing users to search and download subsets of cellular resolution data hosted by the Data Coordination Platform (DCP).

 ## Definitions
-*DCP* The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyzes, and make available the data in the Human Cell Atlas project.
+*DCP* The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyze, and make available the data in the Human Cell Atlas project.

 *Data Portal* The landing site for the Human Cell Atlas (HCA) DCP.

 *Analysis Applications* Third party portals listed in the 'Analyze' section of the Data Portal UI.

 ## Objectives
-The objective of the Data Browser is to provide an easy-to-use User Interface (UI) allowing users to search, download and analyze data stored in the DCP at petabyte scale on public clouds.
+The objective of the Data Browser is to provide an easy-to-use User Interface (UI) and RESTful API allowing users to search, download and analyze data stored in the DCP at petabyte scale on public clouds.

 ## In-scope